-In Filezilla, you can force it to show hidden files by clicking on Server » Force showing hidden files from the menu bar.
+In Filezilla, you can force the client to show hidden files by clicking on Server » Force showing hidden files from the menu bar.

-Once the .maintenance file is removed, your site will come out of maintenance mode, and the error should be fixed.
+Once the .maintenance file has been removed, your site will come out of maintenance mode, and the error should be fixed.

-If you don’t know how to use FTP, then you can also remove the files by going to the file manager in your WordPress hosting control panel, and then deleting the .maintenance file inside the file manager.
+If you don’t know how to use FTP, then you can also remove the files by going to the file manager app in your WordPress hosting control panel and then deleting the .maintenance file.

-We already know that the “Briefly unavailable for scheduled maintenance” error is caused by slow server response or low memory issue on your web hosting server.
+We already know that the ‘Briefly unavailable for scheduled maintenance’ error is caused by a slow server response or a low memory issue on your web hosting server.

 The easiest way to avoid this error is by upgrading to a higher hosting plan.
 We recommend going with one of these managed WordPress hosting companies that offer superior hosting performance.